henryZe/toynix/README.md

 ## File-System

 The file system is according to micro-kernel spirit, which is working in user space.
-The solution keeps kernel tiny & low coupling, and makes file system modular.
+The solution keeps kernel tiny & low coupling and makes file system modular.
 The file system is simple but powerful enough to provide the basic features: creating, reading, writing, and deleting files organized in a hierarchical directory structure.
 And of course, it is without any license corrupt.

 ## Network Stack

-Supports simple httpd server.(Including user-level thread, semaphore, mail-box, timer features and PCI network interface card).
+Supports simple httpd server.
+(Including user-level thread, semaphore, mail-box, timer features and PCI network interface card).

 ## Usage